SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I'm starting to think she likes me, I feel like she wouldn't announce her interest in mares if she wasn't trying to tip me off.*

-*Fluttershy's very shy so I bet that took a lot to say.*
+*Fluttershy's very shy, so I bet that took a lot to say.*

 *I sure hope I'm right, that mare is so cute.*

-*I don't even know why Rarity asked that kind of a question.
-I'm probably reading way to much into this, but she could have been prying for a reason.*
+*I don't even know why Rarity asked that kind of question.
+I'm probably reading way too much into this, but she could have been prying for a reason.*

-*I guess I'll get an answer as to whether or not she likes me in three days.*
+*I guess I'll get an answer whether or not she likes me in three days.*

 Before Rainbow could think of anything else, Pinkie came out the shop's door holding a box.